graphops/launchpad-namespaces/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:avalanche](https://github.com/graphops/launchpad-namespaces/avalanche)
-For deploying avalanche mainnet archive nodes
+This *Namespace* provides a suitable stack to operate Avalanche mainnet archive nodes.

 - [avalanche](https://github.com/ava-labs/avalanchego)<br>
 Node implementation for the Avalanche network - a blockchains platform with high throughput, and blazing fast transactions.
 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:celo](https://github.com/graphops/launchpad-namespaces/celo)
-For deploying celo mainnet archive nodes
+This *Namespace* provides a suitable stack to operate Celo mainnet archive nodes.

 - [celo](https://github.com/celo-org/celo-blockchain)<br>
 Official golang implementation of the Celo blockchain
 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:ethereum](https://github.com/graphops/launchpad-namespaces/ethereum)
-For deploying ethereum mainnet and göerli archive nodes
+This *Namespace* provides a suitable stack to operate ethereum mainnet and göerli nodes.

 - [erigon](https://github.com/ledgerwatch/erigon)<br>
 Erigon is an implementation of Ethereum (execution client with light client for consensus layer), on the efficiency frontier.